 \section{Introduction}

-There are a wide range of computational tasks which centre on using random numbers, including: encryption, animation rendering \citep{lee2017vectorized}, and financial simulations \citep{glasserman2013monte}, to name a few.
-A frequent bottleneck to these is the generation of random numbers, whether these are cryptographically secure random numbers for encryption, or random numbers from a specific statistical distribution such as in Monte Carlo simulations.
-While computers have many excellent and fast implementations of random number generators for the uniform distribution, sampling random variables from a generic distribution is often computationally very expensive.
+Random number generation is a fundamental building block of a wide range of computational tasks, in particular financial simulations \citep{glasserman2013monte,asmussen2007stochastic,joy1996quasi,xu2015high}.
+A frequent performance bottleneck is the generation of random numbers from a specific statistical distribution such as in Monte Carlo simulations.
+While computers have many excellent and fast implementations of random number generators for the uniform distribution on the interval $(0,1)$, sampling random variables from a generic distribution is often computationally much more expensive.

-We consider random variables produced using the inverse transform method \citep{glasserman2013monte}, which enables sampling from any distribution, and thus is very widely applicable.
-Additionally, it is crucial for quasi-Monte Carlo simulations \citep{giles2009multilevel_qmc,lecuyer2016randomized} as no samples are rejected and the low-discrepancy property is preserved \citep{tezuka1995uniform}, where such applications in financial simulations are common \citep{joy1996quasi,xu2015high}.
+We consider random variables produced using the inverse transform method \citep{glasserman2013monte}, which enables sampling from any uni-variate distribution, and thus is very widely applicable.
+Additionally, the inverse transform method is crucial for quasi-Monte Carlo simulations \citep{giles2009multilevel_qmc,lecuyer2016randomized} as no samples are rejected and the low-discrepancy property is preserved \citep{tezuka1995uniform}; such applications are common in financial simulations \citep{joy1996quasi,xu2015high}.
 Furthermore, we demonstrate how the inverse transform method is particularly well suited to analysis, and that it naturally provides a coupling mechanism for multilevel Monte Carlo applications for a range of stochastic processes, statistical distributions, and numerical schemes.

 Our analysis focuses on the Gaussian distribution (a.k.a.\ the Normal distribution), and the motivations are threefold.
 Firstly, the distribution is representative of several continuous distributions, and due to the central limit theorem is often the limiting case.
 Secondly, it is analytically tractable and often admits exact results or is amenable to approximation.
 Lastly, it is ubiquitous in both academic analysis and scientific computation, with its role cemented within It\^{o} calculus and financial simulations.